A Hypertoroidal Covering for Perfect Color Equivariance: Background

-can be shown to be equivariant to the action of the group $G$. \paragraph{Topological covering.} GCNNs are a powerful tool, but they require that symmetry transformation is a finite group.
+\textbf{Topological covering.} GCNNs are a powerful tool, but they require that symmetry transformation is a finite group.
 There are several contexts in which this requirement does not hold (e.g., color symmetry and scale symmetry).
 In cases where the symmetry is interval valued, we can construct a covering that can be used to lift the interval which is not a group to the circle which is a group.
 A map is a \textit{covering map} iff it is smooth and surjective, and satisfies criteria for evenness (see \cite{gallier2020differential} for a precise definition).